 We caught the "Flood" tide for a free tide directly to the island.
 Our hearts seemed to pound a little harder as we exited Horseshoe Bay and feel the surge of the ocean.
 My longtime paddling partner Erik Allen and I traded off taking the lead across the 3-mile stretch as Angel Island loomed ahead of us, getting larger with each stroke.

 In an article titled Catching the Late Show in this year's spring issue of Adventure Kayak, writer Charlotte Jacklein says it's a fundamental fact that one of the greatest things you can do with your kayak is to go back-country camping.
 She wrote, "Day trips are certainly fun and beneficial, but camping out of your kayak exponentially magnifies all the joys of paddling and spending time in nature with friends."

 Paddling guru Sigurd Olson knew about paddling and camping together and how it can lead to deeper understanding of our relationships with each other, nature and ourselves when he wrote "There have been countless campfires, each one different, but some so blended into their backgrounds that it is hard for them to emerge.
 But I have found that when I catch even a glimmer of their almost forgotten light in the eyes of some friend who has shared them with me, they begin to flame once more.
 Those old fires have strange and wonderful powers.
 Even their memories make life the adventure it was meant to be."

-We hiked to the top of the 788-foot Mount Livermore he island tallest point on the island the next day before paddling back to Horseshoe Bay.
-It was a few days away on land and sea that recharged are lives and souls till we all can paddle and camp together again.
+We hiked to the top of the 788-foot Mount Livermore the island tallest point on the island the next day before paddling back to Horseshoe Bay.
+It was a few days away on land and sea that recharged our lives and souls till we all can paddle and camp together again.
 Ayala may have never returned, but I'm looking forward to more paddling trips with the guys to the little bay island for many years to come.

 Click on the following links for past stories about kayaking in San Francisco Bay and visiting Angel Island in Outside Adventure to the Max.